Man’s best friend. Doge. Fido. Air Bud.

 That’s where seizure assistance dogs come into play.
 Properly trained pooches bark when their owners have a seizure.
 Joel Wilcox, 14, says his adorable Papillon gave him the “independence and confidence to just go to school or attempt activities,” without having to live in fear of seizures.

 Researchers from Michigan State University found that nearly half of dog-owners exercised 30 minutes a day, five days or more a week.
-Do the math, and that comes out to an average of 150 hours of exercise a week — exactly what the CDC suggests you get.
+Do the math, and that comes out to an average of 150 hours of exercise a week — exactly what the

 An online poll conducted by the Henry Ford Health System in Detroit found that about one in three smokers said the health of a pet would motivate them to try to quit smoking.
 So go ahead and get your smoker friend a dog for Christmas.
 Or dress up like a dog, then kindly ask them to quit.